Do I need a hydrant permit?

 By obtaining a permit and reporting your usage, you help us keep track of hydrant and water use in Edmonton.
 A permit also helps ensure you have the proper training and equipment to operate hydrants.
-This prevents problems like damaged hydrants and water mains, and helps keep hydrants in working order to provide emergency protection and clean water to our community.
+This prevents problems like damaged hydrants and water mains and helps keep hydrants working to provide emergency protection and clean water to our community.

 Customer Service and Fire Hydrant Permit Programs